 - Create a DNS resource record for your subdomain.
 The type and values are as follows:

 Note – it may take up to 24 - 72 hours before your DNS changes take effect across the Internet.

-- If applicable, your IT team may also need to update your network’s DNS settings to include your subdomain.
-This will help ensure assets branded with your subdomain are accessible to your own internal users.
-Otherwise, users may see webpage errors like 404 or Page Cannot Be Found.
+- It is recommended that your IT team also update your internal network’s DNS settings to include your subdomain.
+This will help ensure that assets branded with your subdomain are accessible to your own internal users.

 - Notify the eTrigue Success Team (firstname.lastname@example.org) for verification and activation of your subdomain.